lehtiolab/ddamsproteomics/README.md

 - [Output and how to interpret the results](docs/output.md)
 - [Troubleshooting](https://nf-co.re/usage/troubleshooting)

-The pipeline takes multiple mzML files as input and performs identification and quantification to output results and a QC report ([an example can be found here](docs/example_qc.html))
+The pipeline takes multiple mzML files as input and performs identification and quantification to output results and a QC report ([an example can be found here](docs/example_report.html), save to your computer and open it locally).

 ## Credits